Bar/Bat Mitzvah candle lighting ceremonies have come a long way…

-Yes, it does require some extra effort, but trust me – it’s worth it.
+Yes, it does require some extra effort, but believe me – it’s worth it.

 3. Express your Emotions

-In fact, a famous study from 1967 (!) showed that words are responsible for only 7% of personal communication (feelings and attitudes), while body language and tone of voice are responsible for 55% and 38% respectively.
+In fact, a famous study from 1967 (!) showed that words are responsible for only 7% of personal communication, while body language and tone of voice are responsible for 55% and 38% respectively.